chronooo/Repent-Escape-from-Hell/README.md

 The R key is to restart the game

+The B key is to toggle god mode on, make's it so you don't take damage.

 Gameplay:
 The goal of the game is to reach the end of the stage, which at the end youll find a door leading to salvation.